 Password Settings: Allow you to dictate the strength of end-user password creation.

 Minimum length: Specify a minimum password length of 4 to 30 characters (the default length is eight characters).

-Note: For AD-mastered users, these requirements are set and enforced by AD.
-Ensure that the settings here duplicate the minimum settings of AD.
+Note: For AD and LDAP mastered users, these requirements are set and enforced by AD and LDAP.
+Ensure that the settings here duplicate the minimum settings of AD and LDAP.